 4. Wear High Collars

 Not only do high collars make a bold fall fashion statement but they provide extra protection against the sun.
-Our mock zip-top has a high collar and blocks out 98% of the sun’s rays and you can layer it multiple ways.
-Wear it underneath a puffer vest or pair it with an insulated bomber jacket, either way, you’re protected from the ultraviolet rays.
+Our sun protective clothing, like our mock zip-top has a high collar and blocks out 98% of the sun’s rays.
+Its style and type of collar make it the perfect addition to sport underneath a puffer vest or pair it with an insulated bomber jacket, either way, you’re protected from the ultraviolet rays.

 5. Aim for Dark Colors